 A note to individuals

 If you or someone you know is looking for assistance for a particular purpose, you may wish to call 211, a helpline that provides free information and referrals to services that provide basic needs including food, clothing and shelter; legal services; drug treatment; employment support; childcare; eldercare and more.
-2-1-1 is confidential, available seven days a week and can accomodate callers in over 150 languages, as well as TTY for the hearing impaired.
+2-1-1 is confidential, available seven days a week and can accommodate callers in over 150 languages, as well as TTY for the hearing impaired.
 The Dyson Foundation does not make grants to individuals.

 Catchafire - Connects pro-bono professionals looking to donate their skills to nonprofit organizations.
 Professionals are available to support organizations with marketing, web design, database customization, fundraising, and more.